gregmelrath/applitrack-styleguide/README.md

 # applitrack-styleguide
-A styleguide containing application styles specific to AppliTrack
+A styleguide containing application styles specific to AppliTrack.